-Google has announced that as of June 30, 2022, Responsive Search Ads will be the primary ad type available in search campaigns; Expanded Text Ads are being phased out.
+Google announced last year that as of June 30 of this year, Responsive Search Ads (RSAs) will be the primary ad type available in search campaigns.
+As a result of this change, Expanded Text Ads are being phased out.

 What Exactly Is Changing?

 Google has announced that you will no longer be able to create or edit Expanded Text Ads within standard search campaigns after June 30, 2022.

 So while you will no longer be able to create them:

 - Any Expanded Text Ads that you currently have running (or create before the deadline) will continue to serve.

 - You will also maintain the ability to pause and resume Expanded Text Ads.

 This change to the platform doesn’t mean your existing ads will stop running.
 It simply means that Responsive Search Ads will, become the primary ad type available to advertisers in paid search campaigns.